- What is the Amazon Rewards Text Scam?

 - You have won free items in an Amazon raffle.

 - You can get free items by completing an Amazon survey.

 As soon as one type of scam is reported, scammers will try another using Amazon's name.

-You Click On a Link
+You Click On the Link

 The point of the text message is to get you to click on a link in the text message.
 Each one of these texts will require you to take action.

-The link will take you to a site that will most likely look like a page on the Amazon website.
+The unusual link will take you to a site that will most likely look like a page on the Amazon website.
 The domain name may even look similar.
 Here, you will be presented with a form in which you must enter personal and financial information.